 Tall buildings such as churches, car parks, offices and warehouses can often be ideal for installing several boxes to encourage a colony to establish.
 Action for Swifts have had much success and there are several case studies on their website, including St Neots Church, where 46 nest boxes have been installed which continue to be occupied.

 Is there a tall building near you that could be ideal?
 Could you talk to your local parish council or church steward to discuss the idea?
 Does your workplace have the perfect wall?
+Could you point your local church towards our Churchyard Conservation schemes?
 Swifts need us to have these conversations!

 What we're doing for swifts

 As well as maintaining our nature reserves for the benefit of all the wildlife that thrives there, which includes providing habitat to ensure the invertebrates are abundant, we also advise other landowners on the management of their land.
-By working together, we are creating a Living Landscape, joining up our reserves and Local Wildlife Sites with other green spaces including churchyards, road verges, meadows and parkland.
-In this way, our work supports swifts along with all other wildlife.
+By working together, we are creating a Living Landscape and a nature recovery network, joining up our reserves and Local Wildlife Sites with other green spaces including churchyards, road verges, meadows and parkland.
+In this way, our work supports swifts along with all other wildlife for a wilder future.